Monocular Depth Estimation

 Deep Learning Inference

-Utilizes Convolutional Neural Networks (CNNs) or Vision Transformers to predict pixel-wise depth from a single RGB image input.
+It taps Convolutional Neural Networks (CNNs) or Vision Transformers to predict depth for every pixel from a single RGB image.

 Perspective Cues